bergaminiSG/Fastservice-API/Activities.md

 <h2> POST Activity

 `POST /Activity.json` will send an activity to Fastservice.
-This method can be invoked by mobile workforce users to send back the activity done. informations
+This method can be invoked by mobile workforce users to send back the activity done.

 ```
     "TicketID": 149087659,